No Trump crash; Stocks recover from overnight scare

 Overnight, there was a knee-jerk panic in global markets as it became clear Trump was about to pull off a stunning upset by defeating Hillary Clinton, Wall Street's favored candidate.
 Dow futures plummeted nearly 900 points at one point as investors expressed fear about the inherent policies brought on by a Trump White House.

-But a sense of relative calm seemed to return to the markets by the opening bell on Wednesday morning.
-The Dow moved between minor gains and losses, while the S&P 500 and Nasdaq were down slightly.
+But a sense of relative calm returned to the markets by the opening bell on Wednesday morning.
+The Dow moved between minor gains and losses, while the S&P 500 and Nasdaq were down only slightly.

-This is hardly a freakout.
-Market strategists said the lack of a panic is due in part to hope that Trump will focus on policies that can help the economy, instead of more disruptive ideas like scrapping NAFTA.
+This is hardly the freakout many anticipated.
+Market strategists said the lack of a panic is due in part to Trump's victory speech, which raised hopes that he will focus on policies that can help the economy and not follow through on some of his extreme campaign positions.

 "The rhetoric that was talked about on the campaign trail was pretty scary.
 The nationalism and protectionism," said Art Hogan, chief market strategist at Wunderlich Securities.